-Managers made arrangements within the team and countywide to cover staff sickness and absence.
+Managers made arrangements to cover staff sickness and absence.
+We saw that the team were supported when staff were on sick leave.

-Managers supported staff who needed time off for ill health, staff were supported to access occupation health services.
+Managers supported staff who needed time off for ill health, staff were supported to access occupational health services.
+We spoke with a member of staff who accessed this support.

-Sickness levels across the countywide LDP teams was 6%, managers did not receive a specific breakdown of sickness for their team.
+Sickness levels across the countywide Learning Disability Partnership teams was 6%, managers did not receive a specific breakdown of sickness for their team.
 However, local team managers knew their staff and managed absences with individual staff.